Shreyank031/NewsApp_AndroidProject/README.md

 headlines from around the world.
 It utilizes the News API to fetch news data and display it to the users in a user-friendly interface.

-NOTE: Still the project is in developing(incomplete) stage.

 ## Features